 Accommodation in the Favaios area includes the gorgeous manor house of Casa dos Barros in Sabrosa (make sure you get a decent-sized room though) and the Pousada de Barão de Forrester in the nearby town of Alijó, less than 3 km from Favaios.

 Another possible base is Pinhão, where you have more choices, plus a few restaurants.
-The luxurious Vintage House Hotel overlooks the river, although if you prefer more modern decor, LBV House might suit you better.
+The luxurious Vintage House Hotel overlooks the river, although if you prefer more modern decor, and something a bit cheaper, LBV House might suit you better.

 Trevões is on the southern side of the Douro River and a bit further out than the northern Douro valley wine villages.
 It was selected because of its impressive collection of historical architecture, as well as its wine and scenery.
 Being on a plateau, it’s got views of the vineyards spreading downhill and forested mountains with granite outcrops above.

 Trevões parish church was started in the middle ages and given Gothic additions and a pretty ornate wooden ceiling in the 16th and 17th centuries.
 Trevões also has seven chapels, enough for each of it’s manor houses.
 If you’re into religious art and jewellery, you might want to check out the Sacred Art museum.